fin-hypergrid/core/README.md

-isSelected|true/false|is the current cell selected minWidth|0|do not modify, this is used by hypergrid for the auto column width feature properties|Object|the hypergrid properties (for convenience) row|Object|with a json object, this is the underlying row object value|anything|this is the value to renderer for the current cell voffset|integer|top side of the cell padding for the current cell x|integer|the x model coordinate
+isSelected|true/false|is the current cell selected minWidth|0|do not modify, this is used by hypergrid for the auto column width feature properties|Object|the hypergrid properties (for convenience) row|Object|with a JSON object, this is the underlying row object value|anything|this is the value to renderer for the current cell voffset|integer|top side of the cell padding for the current cell x|integer|the x model coordinate